lokalized/lokalized-java/README.md

 A placeholder is any translation value enclosed in a pair of "mustaches" - `{{PLACEHOLDER_NAME_HERE}}`.

 Placeholder names must start with a Unicode letter or underscore.
-Subsequent characters may be Unicode letters, Unicode digits, Unicode combining marks, underscores, or hyphens.
+Subsequent characters may be Unicode letters, Unicode numbers, Unicode combining marks, underscores, or hyphens.
 Whitespace inside mustaches is not allowed, so write `{{bookCount}}`, not `{{ bookCount }}`.

 To render a literal placeholder instead of resolving it, escape the opening delimiter with a backslash.
 In JSON this means writing `\\{{name}}`, which renders as `{{name}}` and is not resolved against the placeholder context.
 You can also write `\\}}` for a literal closing delimiter, or `\\\\{{name}}` when you need a literal backslash immediately before a live placeholder.